AFNetworking/AFHTTPRequestOperationLogger/README.md

 # AFHTTPRequestOperationLogger

-`AFHTTPRequestOperationLogger` is an extension for [AFNetworking](http://github.com/AFNetworking/AFNetworking/) that logs HTTP requests as they are sent and received.
+`AFHTTPRequestOperationLogger` is an extension for [AFNetworking 1.x](http://github.com/AFNetworking/AFNetworking/) that logs HTTP requests as they are sent and received.

+### If you are looking for an AFNetworking 2-compatible logger, check out [AFNetworkActivityLogger](https://github.com/AFNetworking/AFNetworkActivityLogger)

 > `AFHTTPRequestOperationLogger` listens for `AFNetworkingOperationDidStartNotification` and `AFNetworkingOperationDidFinishNotification` notifications, which are posted by AFNetworking as request operations are started and finish.
 For further customization of logging output, users are encouraged to implement desired functionality by listening for these notifications.